 A benefit is paid on the DROP frozen benefit under the terms of this plan.

-While you are in DROP, cost of living increases will not apply to your DROP frozen benefit.
-After you retire on your DROP retirement date, cost of living increases will apply to your yearly benefit.
+You will not earn additional service credit while in the DROP.
+If there are cost of living adjustments, they will not apply to your benefit while you are in the DROP.
+Cost of living adjustments will be applied to your benefit the year after you retire.
 The Indiana General Assembly decides the rate of your cost of living increases.

 For more information about DROP for this plan, please contact (888) 286-3544.

 You qualify for early retirement if you are: